fiatconnect/specification/fiatconnect-api.md

 is formatted correctly, the server MUST authenticate the user's session, and return an HTTP `200`.
 The server MUST attach the fields from the signed message to the session internally, in order to access data about the user and their session in other endpoints.

+Once a server authenticates a session using a particular nonce, the server MUST NOT allow any other sessions to be created using that nonce, until `expiration-time` of the session created using that nonce has been reached.
+The implementation of this is up to the server, but will require storing some global state about nonces in order to check if a client is attempting to sign-in using a nonce that is temporarily forbidden.
+Careful consideration should be taken to make sure that nonce management works correctly when scaling server resources.

 ###### 3.2.1.3.3.2.
 Failure

 On failure, the server MUST return an HTTP `401` error, along with an error code that details exactly why the request failed.